 29 Jul Interesting facts of Atoms that you will know in our chemistry tuition

 The world is in the shape it is because of the Big bang theory.
 The theory is the basic scientific explanation of the origins of the Earth and also an integral concept in chemistry tuition.
 The Universe is made up of matter.
 The atomic theory helps us to understand the basic building blocks that are the constituents of matter, and the vast universe at large.
 John Dalton proposed the theory that is now known as the modern atomic theory in 1808.
-The theory has been a part of Chemistry tuition for a very long time.
+The theory has been a part of Chemistry tuition center for a very long time.

 Modern Atomic theory